WorkBright Logo

 Form I-9: The basics

-What is an I-9 Form used for?
+What is an I-9 form used for?

 Form I-9, or the Employment Eligibility Verification form, is the procedure for confirming the identity of new employees and ensuring they are legally allowed to work in the United States.